-I arrived in Banos at the start of the rainy season, and had to make due with a day and a half of sunshine and blue skies out of nine days in town.
+I arrived in Banos at the start of the rainy season and had to make do with a day and a half of sunshine and blue skies out of nine days in town.

 Luckily, most of the activities in the region go on rain or shine, as chances are you'd get wet from a river or waterfall anyways!

 Banos is a great place to go whitewater rafting, especially for beginners.
 The close proximity to the Pastaza River means rafting trips can be done as half days.